 Take several samples across the green and note down what you see with reference to the above points.
 If you can take a sample across the boundary of a normal area/brown area you might be able to see a marked difference in the conditions below the turf.
 A sample taken from an LDP affected area will typically fall apart as the soil will be powdery dry.

 Let me know what you find out and send photos if you can.
-You can send it all direct to me using the email link at the top of the page.
+You can send it all direct to me using the contact form.

 That’s it!
 That’s all you have to do this weekend…easy eh?